bokhariLovesYou/netlify/README.md

 https://lucid-rosalind-dc4a94.netlify.com/

 A web page which directly speaks to the user.
-Something a user can, on the intial page load, can connect to and tell it's a product from Netlify.
+Something a user can, on the intial page load, connect to and tell it's a product from Netlify.

 ## Storytelling
 The idea behind this product page was simple.
 To keep the originality and the aesthetics which Netlify provides to the web.
 I wanted to communicate to the user directly that this is a webpage from Netlify.
 Thus, the key focuses were: